Commercial trucks are powerhouses on Michigan roads. Unfortunately, they can also be a serious hazard to neighboring motorists.

 The statute of limitations for truck accidents in Michigan is three years.
 This means that you have three years from the date of the accident to file a claim.
 However, you must file a claim for no-fault benefits with your own insurance company within one year in order to remain eligible for your personal injury protection (PIP) benefits.

-How Christensen Law Can Help You Win Your Truck Accident Case
+How Christensen Law Can Help You Win Your Semi-Truck Accident Case

 Our accomplished team of lawyers have obtained record-setting verdicts and settlements on behalf of clients throughout Michigan.
 Call or contact us today for a free consultation.